 • Identify ways to enhance and strengthen involvement of the existing EAAF Working Groups and Task Forces in future CSR developments.

-• Establish additional EAAF Working Groups to cover taxonomic gaps and to contribute to future reviews
+• Establish additional EAAF Working Groups to cover taxonomic gaps and to contribute to future reviews;

-Recognising that these CSR1 recommendations can only be addressed by strengthening existing monitoring programmes, establishing new monitoring programmes and improving the systems, protocols and procedures to collate and synthesise information his will require local and national stakeholder engagement along with international partnerships
+Recognising that these CSR1 recommendations can only be addressed by strengthening existing monitoring programmes, establishing new monitoring programmes and improving the systems, protocols and procedures to collate and synthesise information; and that this will require local and national stakeholder engagement along with international partnerships;

-Commending Partners that are already supporting international monitoring activities and initiatives, including Japan with the ongoing annual support to the regional coordination of the Asian Waterbird Census undertaken by Wetlands International and to the ASEAN Flyway Network Project coordinated by the ASEAN Centre for Biodiversity that has helped to address geographic gaps in the ASEAN region between 2019-2020
+Commending Partners that are already supporting international monitoring activities and initiatives, including Japan with the ongoing annual support to the regional coordination of the Asian Waterbird Census undertaken by Wetlands International and to the ASEAN Flyway Network Project coordinated by the ASEAN Centre for Biodiversity that has helped to address geographic gaps in the ASEAN region between 2019-2020;

-ecalling that the Waterbird Fund https://waterbird.fund was established in response to calls of the Ramsar Convention and CMS and AEWA to receive and channel resources to support implementation of waterbird monitoring and ongoing support from other funding schemes in the flyway
+Recalling that the Waterbird Fund https://waterbird.fund was established in response to calls of the Ramsar Convention and CMS and AEWA to receive and channel resources to support implementation of waterbird monitoring and ongoing support from other funding schemes in the flyway;

-oting the latest CSR1 population size and trend estimates and 1% thresholds are already being applied by Partners for recent EAAF Flyway Network Site designations, in updating Network Site Information Sheets and in informing prioritisation of important sites for the Regional Flyway Initiative led by the Asian Development Bank and BirdLife International
+Noting the latest CSR1 population size and trend estimates and 1% thresholds are already being applied by Partners for recent EAAF Flyway Network Site designations, in updating Network Site Information Sheets and in informing prioritisation of important sites for the Regional Flyway Initiative led by the Asian Development Bank and BirdLife International;

-Further noting that the biogeographic populations of 8 families of seabirds, namely Alcidae (auks, murres and puffins), Oceanitidae (Austral storm petrels), Procellariidae (shearwaters & petrels), Stercorariidae (skuas and jaegers), Phaethontidae (tropicbirds), Hydrobatidae (Northern storm petrels), Sulidae (gannets and boobies), Fregatidae (frigatebirds) need to be defined for review by the Technical Sub-ommittee to enable the populations be included in future CSR editions
+Further noting that the biogeographic populations of 8 families of seabirds, namely Alcidae (auks, murres and puffins), Oceanitidae (Austral storm petrels), Procellariidae (shearwaters & petrels), Stercorariidae (skuas and jaegers), Phaethontidae (tropicbirds), Hydrobatidae (Northern storm petrels), Sulidae (gannets and boobies), Fregatidae (frigatebirds) need to be defined for review by the Technical Sub-committee to enable the populations be included in future CSR editions;

-oting in relation to the updating of the global Waterbird Population Estimates, th Ramsar COP14 Resolution XIV. requests its Scientific Technical Review Panel “to develop a technical proposal to enable the resourcing of both the update process and data collection.
-The technical proposal will address the process for the future Waterbird Population Estimates updates, in consultation with Contracting Parties, Secretariat, relevant flyway agreements and partnerships, Wetlands International and interested entities” and
+Also noting in relation to the updating of the global Waterbird Population Estimates, that Ramsar COP14 Resolution XIV.18 requests its Scientific & Technical Review Panel “to develop a technical proposal to enable the resourcing of both the update process and data collection.
+The technical proposal will address the process for the future Waterbird Population Estimates updates, in consultation with Contracting Parties, Secretariat, relevant flyway agreements and partnerships, Wetlands International and interested entities”; and

 Recalling the EAAFP Monitoring Task Force recommendation to MOP9 for development of a cooperative programme that builds on the existing monitoring activities, to strengthen and enhance waterbird and site monitoring across the Flyway; Decision 10.12 that called on the Monitoring Task Force to develop standardised guidance required for development and implementation of comprehensive national waterbird monitoring programmes; and Decision 7.6 that called for reporting on the status of Flyway Network Sites.